Weave Code

 Frequently asked questions about Laravel Modules

-How do I test a single module in isolation?
+How do I create a new module with controllers, models, and migrations in Laravel 11?

-What’s the performance impact of using modules vs. a monolith?
+What’s the performance impact of using modules vs. a flat Laravel structure?

-Are there alternatives to `nwidart/laravel-modules` for Laravel modularity?
+Are there alternatives to nwidart/laravel-modules for Laravel modularization?

 Weaver